ipaqmaster/vfio/README.md

 ## What does it do

-It starts a VM using qemu-system-x86_64 directly but it also:
+This script starts a VM using qemu-system-x86_64 directly but it can optionally:

+  Give you a good rundown of what it's about to do in dry mode (Default) without -run, also printing the QEMU arguments it would've used.

+  Include virtual disks and any ISOs you may wish to boot with

-  Takes a regular expression of PCI and USB devices to pass to the VM when starting it.
-Generates qemu arguments for both.
+  Take a regular expression of PCI and USB devices to pass to the VM when starting it.

-  Automatically unbinds specified PCI devices from their current driver and attaches them to the vfio-pci driver. (without any need for driver blocking or early vfio binds in the boot options)
+  Automatically generate qemu arguments for PCI and USB matches while automatically unbinding matched PCI devices from their current driver and attaching them to the vfio-pci driver if not already done, without any need for driver blocking or early vfio binding at boot time.

-  Then rebinds them to the driver they were originally used by after VM shutdown.
+  Rebind PCI devices back to the driver they came from after the VM shuts down like it never happened and restart your display-manager if it were running.

-  Optionally makes a network bridge on the host during VM runtime; Giving the VM its own Layer 2 mac-address presence on the existing home LAN.
+  Make a network bridge on the host during VM runtime or attach the VM to an existing network bridge; Giving the VM its own Layer 2 mac-address presence on the existing home LAN.
   (Useful for setting a DHCP reservation, connecting to services running on the VM such as RDP, avoiding host-NAT nightmares)

-  It can optionally pin the VM's qemu process to specific host CPU threads
+  Pin the VM's vcpu qemu threads to specific host CPU threads to help avoid stutter.
-    (Useful if core isolation is configured in the host's boot parameters or have a cpu-set defined for improved VM performance)
+    (Useful if core isolation is configured in the host's boot parameters or if it has an isolating cpu-set defined for improved VM performance)

-  On VM exit it rebinds PCI devices back to their original drivers and starts your display-manager back up if it were running.
+  Dynamically allocate hugepages for the VM, or use existing pages if enough are free and preallocated (such as, at boot time in kernel arguments)

+  Enable Looking Glass shared memory + spice keyboard/mous input for when you have more than one GPU on the host and want to stay in your Linux environment.

+  Pass a romfile for any GPU pci devices being passed through

+  Include common HyperV enlightenments to either aid with performance in some scenarios or to help kernel-based Anti-Cheat agents play along.

+  And sometimes more.

 ## What hosts and installs are supported?

-This is an ongoing discovery but typically today's modern boards are going to be fine.
-As long as your motherboard has virtualization support and preferrably IOMMU on the motherboard for best performance it seems to work.

-This script has worked for me this year using Archlinux.
-I play Overwatch on it a lot and as for performance: If the game were presented to me without context I wouldn't be able to tell it's a VM.
-The fps and input latency has seriously been great.

-On Archlinux, it's worked on my two below hardware configurations however I'm certain other distros and hardware configurations will work too.
+It seems any distribution running a modern Linux kernel, the latest qemu and all on a host with either Intel's VT-d or AMD-Vi (May just be labelled IOMMU in bios) appears suitable.
+And of course, don't forget to add the iommu arguments kernel's boot arguments.
+If you are not using Archlinux, you may have to manually specify the OVMF path using `-bios`, but that would be the worst of it.
+Confirmed working in Ubuntu 20.04 and 18.04 as well.

+Even my partially retired desktop from 2011 with a 3930K CPU and x79 motherboard can run this script using a Looking Glass window into the guest in X with a GPU for the host.

+On my latest May 2020 desktop upgrade (3900x, DDR4@3600, single 2080Ti, M.2 SSD) I play Overwatch, MK11, Battlefield 4 and more in a VM on this machine frequently.
+As for performance I genuinely cannot tell it's a VM (unless I verify in Device Manager of course).
+There's no stutters or any other telltale signs that its not a real computer; which I find to be particularly important in multiplayer titles.

-# Why
+# Why make this

-WINE and Proton have gotten me far for the past few years but sometimes:
+The #0 reason is "fun" but while WINE and Proton have gotten me far over the past few years sometimes:
-  1. Lacking the time to help a stubborn title run,
+  1. I may lack the time to help a stubborn title run,
-  2. A title is known not to work despite the efforts of Proton or Wine,
+  2. A title may be known not to work in Linux despite best efforts,
-  3. A title employs a driver-level Anti-Cheat solution (which you cannot just throw at WINE) which leaves a VM as the next best option.
+  3. A title may employ a driver-level Anti-Cheat solution, completely borking the multiplayer experience in Linux (Which you can't just throw at WINE).

-Modern IOMMU Support has made playing incompatible titles with ease.

-With a second GPU present the Looking Glass project could be implemented; leaving the VM headless instead.
-(This flag is being worked on)
+Furthermore, instead of using libvirtd and defining a Windows VM in a more "set and forget" attitude, I figured I'd write my own all-in-one manager so the addition, exclusion and modification of what I'm passing through is as easy as a quick argument change in my terminal to influence the next VM boot.
+In general, this script has been very useful in my tinkering even outside VFIO gaming and at this point I swear by it for quick and easy screwing around with vfio and more even just on the desktop.

 # The script, arguments, examples and an installation example